 A car accident that results in a significant injury can leave the victim in a haze.
 They might not know what to do, or even who to call.
 If you’ve been in this position, you know just how hard it can be to keep a clear head.
 But that’s exactly what will be needed if you’re going to have the best possible chance to get the money you deserve for the other driver’s negligence.

 The attorneys with Keller, Melchiorre & Walsh are experts in representing people hurt in automobile wrecks.
 Our team has delivered results time and time again on behalf of our clients, and you can rest assured we’ll do everything possible to do the same for you.
-You can learn more by using our online form or calling (561) 295-5825 so that we can review your case for free.

 Solid evidence will be the foundation of any successful personal injury case stemming from a car accident.
 These are just a few of the pieces of that evidence that will be critically important.